thuml/iTransformer/README.md

 > **Better Utilization of Lookback Windows**: While Transformer does not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of the enlarged lookback window.

-> **Adopt Efficient Attention and Training Strategy**: Efficient attention mechanisms as well as the feasibility of extrapolating variates can be leveraged to reduce the complexity when the number of variates is tremendous.
+> **Adopt Efficient Attention and Training Strategy**: Efficient attentions and the feasibility of training on arbitrary number of variates can be leveraged to reduce the complexity when the number of variates is tremendous.

 # Updates

+:triangular_flag_on_post: **News** (2023.11) We receive lots of valuable suggestions during rebuttal.
+A [revised version](https://arxiv.org/pdf/2310.06625.pdf) is available, which contains more solid experiments and intuitive cases to support the peculiarities of our work.

 :triangular_flag_on_post: **News** (2023.10) All the scripts for the above tasks in our [paper](https://arxiv.org/pdf/2310.06625.pdf) are available in this repo.